Dam, we did it |

 But my dad had eyes only for one thing: his mobility scooter.
 Walking has become painful for him due to a spinal condition so he has been using a rollator (we named her Stella) for the past few months, which helps.
 My sisters and I have encouraged him to explore scooters but he hesitated.
 However, he took to this one like a duck to the proverbial.
 He mastered forward and reverse and hardly ran into anything.
 (He didn't really come close to that woman with a baby buggy-- honest.)

 After a delicious dinner at a Japanese restaurant my parents wanted to hit the Strip so we set off for a post-prandial tour. ("Here," said my mom as we traversed a casino at the MGM Grand.
 "Bet on something."
 She handed me $20.
 I handed it back, betting that we'd have more fun getting out of the place.
 Plus, the casinos seem entirely electronic and incompatible with paper money.)
 I found myself jogging to keep up as my father disappeared into the middle distance on his electric steed.
-We strayed further than I meant us too and my mother wore out.
-Las Vegas is, however, set up for hospitality--those friendly locals.
-A kind parking valet at a random hotel called a cab for my mom, while I jog-walked alongside my speed-demon dad back to our own hotel.
+We strayed further than I intended, and my mother gradually wore down.
+Las Vegas is, however, set up for hospitality.
+A kind parking valet at a random nearby hotel called a cab for my mom, while I jog-walked alongside my speed-demon dad back to our own hotel.
+(Luddite's confession: no ride-hailing apps on my phone.)

 The next night we visited The Sphere, a new installation / venue shaped like--yes--a globe.
 Inside they display audiovisual magic aka technology with robots and other AI.
 The staff at The Sphere made the experience magical for us too; I called their accessibility office about two hours before our show to ask whether we would be better off with my dad's walker or (somehow) his scooter.
 "No worries!" said the friendly young man on the end of the phone.
 "We'll provide you a wheelchair and an escort!"
 And they did, a big gray-bearded man, Mark, who it seems attended the high school down the road from me.
 Mark told us quite a lot about himself (too much, according to my mother), including that his father used to play drums for Bob Hope's band and that as a child, he would tag along.
 Now by his accounting he's some sort of property mogul, one who apparently likes to serve as a wheelchair escort on the side.
 I have no idea whether any of it was true but then again, what is truth?
 He got us to the front of several queues, which is more important than truth.